[Day in the Life of a Coach] Interview with ICA Coach, Tracey Tischler

 Tracey: And I think too, when I had done coaching with ICA, I said to myself and to other people, it was worth it, even just for myself.
 Even if I never coached anybody else, for me personally, it was worth it.
 I’ve grown leaps and bounds.
 And I’m more self-aware now through learning through ICA.
 If I can coach other people, I can coach myself.

 Merci: Yeah, exactly.
 It’s really great!
-So your life long pursuit of wanting to understand yourself and others.
-Being there, and being called to help led you to coaching.
+So your life long pursuit of wanting to understand yourself and others and being there, and being called to help led you to coaching.
 And now I want to ask you, in this incredible array of things that you do, what is a typical day in your life?

 Tracey: Well all those things that you mention that I do, those are all my life.
 So I own a small talent agency, I’m a licensed esthetician, I’m a professional make-up artist, hair-stylist.
 I do that.
 I’m a life coach, and I also work contract for a law firm.
 I still do it.
 And I’m a single mom.
 And somehow it’s funny, I created this life that just all works together.
 Some people look at it and was like, “Do you ever sleep?”
 And I’m like, “I do.”
 Sometimes I feel lazy even though I’m still working somehow.
 But it’s everything that moves me.
 You know what I mean?
 I get a little bit of something from all those things.